hyperledger/indy-hipe/text/wallets/README.md

 store digital data in many different locations, with different backup regimes, different levels of security, and different cost profiles.

-### What An Identity Wallet is NOT
+### What's Out of Scope

 ##### Not a Vault
-This variety suggests that an __identity wallet__ as a loose grab-bag of all our digital "stuff" will give us a poor design.
+This variety suggests that an identity wallet as a loose grab-bag of all our digital "stuff" will give us a poor design.
 We won't be able to make good tradeoffs that satisfy everybody; some will want rigorous, optimized search;
 others will want to minimize storage footprint; others will be concerned about maximizing security.

-We reserve the term __vault__ to refer to this complex collection of all an identity owner's data:
+We reserve the term __vault__ to refer to the complex collection of all an identity owner's data:

 ![not a vault](not-vault.png)